levito/tt-rss-feedly-theme/README.md

 ## Development

+Don't make direct changes to the CSS files on root level.
+They are generated from `src`.

-You will need node.js and npm installed.
+In order to generate the CSS files, you will need node.js and npm installed.

 1. Run `npm install` to install dependencies
 2. Run `npm start` to watch `src` and compile on changes